operator-framework/operator-sdk/website/content/en/docs/best-practices/resource-pruning.md

 ### maxcount Strategy

 A strategy of leaving a finite set of resources is implemented called *maxcount*.
 This strategy seeks to leave a specific number of resources, sorted by latest, on your cluster.
-For example if you have 10 resources that would be pruned, and you specified a *maxcount* value of 4, then 6 resources would be pruned (removed) from your cluster starting with the oldest resources.
+For example, if you have 10 resources that would be pruned, and you specified a *maxcount* value of 4, then 6 resources would be pruned (removed) from your cluster starting with the oldest resources.